arbor-sim/arbor/doc/py_recipe.rst

     **Optional Member Functions**

-    .. function:: num_sources(gid)
+    .. function:: num_sources( gid )

-        The number of spike sources on gid.
+        The number of spike sources on :attr:`gid`.

-    .. function:: num_targets(gid)
+    .. function:: num_targets( gid )

-        The number of event targets on gid (e.g. synapses).
+        The number of event targets on :attr:`gid` (e.g. synapses).

-    .. function:: connections_on(gid)
+    .. function:: connections_on( gid )

-        Returns a list of all the incoming connections for `gid`.
+        A list of all the incoming connections for :attr:`gid`.
-        Each connection should have post-synaptic target :attr:`arbor.connection.destination` that matches the argument :attr:`arbor.cell_member.gid`, and a valid synapse id :attr:`arbor.cell_member.index` on `gid`.
+        Each connection should have post-synaptic target :attr:`connection.destination` that matches the argument :attr:`gid`, and a valid synapse id :attr:`arbor.cell_member.index` on :attr:`gid`.
-        See :class:`arbor.connection`.
+        See :class:`connection`.

         By default returns an empty list.

     .. function:: event_generator(index, weight, schedule)

-        Returns a list of all the event generators that are attached to the gid with cell-local index, weight and schedule :class:`regular_schedule`, :class:`explicit_schedule` or :class:`poisson_schedule`.
+        A list of all the event generators that are attached to the :attr:`gid` with cell-local :attr:`index`, weight and schedule (:class:`regular_schedule`, :class:`explicit_schedule` or :class:`poisson_schedule`).

         By default returns an empty list.

 .. class:: connection

-    Describes a connection between two cells: a pre-synaptic source and a post-synaptic destination.
+    Describe a connection between two cells: a pre-synaptic source and a post-synaptic destination.
     The source is typically a threshold detector on a cell or a spike source.
     The destination is a synapse on the post-synaptic cell.

     .. function:: connection(source, destination, weight, delay)

-        Constructor.
+        Construct a connection between the :attr:`source` and the :attr:`destination` with a :attr:`weight` and time :attr:`delay`.

     .. attribute:: source